Constrained Zero-Sum Stochastic Linear-Quadratic Differential Game for Jump-Diffusion Systems with Random Coefficients: Introduction

-In particular, when $u_2=0$ (i.e., Player 2 has no control), the corresponding state process and performance functional are denoted by $X^{u_1,0}_{\xi}$ and $J(\xi; u_1, 0)$, respectively; when $u_1=0$ (i.e., Player 1 has no control), the corresponding state process and performance functional are denoted by $X^{0,u_2}_{\xi}$ and $J(\xi;0, u_2)$, respectively.

 The study of zero-sum differential games can be traced back to the pioneering work of Fleming and Souganidis \cite{MR956957}, which proved that upper and lower value functions satisfy the dynamic programming principle and are the unique viscosity solutions to the associated Hamilton-Jacobi-Bellman-Isaacs (HJBI) equations.
-Recently, Buckdahn and Li \cite{MR2373477} discussed two-player zero-sum stochastic differential games with recursive utilities by the backward stochastic differential equation (BSDE) method.
-Based on BSDE theory, Wang and Yu \cite{{MR2675843}, {MR2889426}} studied non-zero-sum differential games where the state process is described by BSDEs.
-Mou and Yong \cite{MR499112900323} and Sun and Yong \cite{MR3342161} studied the open-loop solvability and closed-loop solvability of zero-sum SLQ differential games, respectively.
-Sun \cite{MR4253799} studied the open-loop saddle point, as well as the open-loop lower and upper values for zero-sum SLQ differential games and provided the solvability of the associated Riccati equation.
+Subsequent BSDE approaches were developed by Buckdahn and Li \cite{MR2373477} for discussed two-player zero-sum stochastic differential games with recursive utilities.
+Based on BSDE theory, Wang and Yu \cite{MR2675843,MR2889426} studied non-zero-sum differential games where the state process is described by BSDEs.
+Mou and Yong \cite{MR499112900323} studied open-loop saddle points by a Hilbert-space method, whereas Sun and Yong \cite{MR3342161} developed both open-loop and closed-loop solvability theories.
+Sun \cite{MR4253799} analyzed open-loop saddle points and the open-loop lower and upper values, and showed that under a sufficient condition the associated Riccati equation admits a unique strongly regular solution, yielding a closed-loop representation of the open-loop saddle point.
 Wu et al. \cite {wu2024open} extended the work of \cite {MR4253799} and explored SLQ differential games with regime switching.
-For more related works, see \cite{{MR4569666}, {MR4910578},{MR4886360}, {MR33421611301}}.
+For more related works, see \cite{{MR4569666}, {MR4886360}, {MR33421611301}}.

-After zero-sum SLQ differential games with deterministic coefficients are investigated, a natural question is what would happen if the coefficients are random.
-In fact, the closed-form representation of the SLQ control problem with random coefficients is closely related to the solvability of the corresponding SREs, which is a BSDE with non-linear growth.
-For SREs, there already exist several well-established results on the existence and uniqueness of solutions.
-For example, the special case where the SRE generator depends only linearly on the unknowns was first studied by Bismut \cite{BI1976} by constructing a contraction mapping and using the fixed point theorem.
-For the general case, Tang \cite{T2003} was able to solve it using a stochastic flow approach.
-Zhang et al. \cite{ZDM2020} established the connection between the multidimensional jump-diffusion SREs (SREJs) and the SLQ problem with the related Hamiltonian system, and demonstrated the existence and uniqueness results of the multidimensional SREJs.